applessmillion/JadExplorer/README.md

 ## Notice
 This project is under active development.
 Some files work as intended, while others do not.
 Once the front-end is finished, SQL statements will be provided to generate databases compatible with this project.

+A live demo can be viewed at [JadeXplorer.com](http://www.jadexplorer.com/)

 ## About
 Jadexplorer is a project developed per requirement of graduating with a Computer Information Systems major at Siena Heights University.